 WRAP focuses on helping individuals:

 • Develop a list of things to do every day to stay as well as possible

 • Identify upsetting events, early warning signs and signs that things have gotten much worse and, using wellness tools, develop action plans for responding at these times

 In addition to WRAP services the Department has also offered peer based facilitator training.
 In FY18, WRAP was offered three times serving a total of 36 individuals.

 Target #2: Increase the number of offenders who receive a General Education Development (GED) diploma while incarcerated.

 Number of Offenders Who Receive General Education Development While Incarcerated

-Target #4: Increase the number of sex offender probationers who complete a sex offender management program and who receive polygraph testing while on probation.
+Target #3: Increase the number of sex offender probationers who complete both a sex offender management program and who receive polygraph testing while on probation.

 Number of Polygraphed Sex Offender Probationers

-During FY2012, the use of polygraph examinations was conducted statewide in all Probation/Parole Offices that supervise sex offenders.
-As it is for many community-based programs and services, Alaska’s geography will continue to be a major challenge in statewide program operations.
+As it is for many community-based programs and services, Alaska’s geography and identification of qualified providers will continue to be a major challenge in statewide program operations.